uc-cdis/va-doc/VADC documentation.md

 # Getting Started
 ## **Login Page**
 Users will login with their VA PIV credentials.
 Start by visiting the login page (https://va.data-commons.org/login).
+Sign in with your organizational account and password.
 After successfully logging in, your username will appear in the upper right-hand corner of the page.
+Click this link for more information about using the <a href="https://www.oit.va.gov/resources/remote-access/cag/windows/index.cfm?#piv" target="blank">PIV login</a>.

 Once logged in, the user will see there are several options in the upper right hand corner of the screen.
 In the blue bar at the top of the page, there is a link to VA Data Commons Documentation (the page you are currently reading), Email Support, your username and a log out button.
 Below these options, there are tabs for the Workspace, the Apps, and the Profile pages.
+Clicking on the VA Data Commons logo in the upper left hand corner of the screen will return you to the home page of the data commons.

 ### **VA Data Commons Documentation**
 The button for VA Data Commons Documentation takes you to this page.